alpacahq/pylivetrader/README.md

 code paths to make sure there are no easy mistakes.
 This code works well with standard test frameworks such as `pytest` and you can easily report line coverage using those frameworks too.

+## Running Multiple Algorithm
+There's a way to execute more than one algorithm at once.<br>
+The websocket connection is limited to 1 connection per account. <br>
+For that exact purpose this project was created: https://github.com/shlomikushchi/alpaca-proxy-agent <br>
+The steps to execute this are:
+* Run the Alpaca Proxy Agent as described in the project's README
+* Define this env variable: `DATA_PROXY_WS` to be the address of the proxy agent. (e.g: `DATA_PROXY_WS=ws://192.168.99.100:8765`)
+* execute your algorithm. it will connect to the servers through the proxy agent allowing you to execute multiple executions